lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

         "Size in bit of the layer 2 word";
     }
     leaf direction {
+      type schc:di-type;
-      must "derived-from-or-self(., 'di-up') or derived-from-or-self(., 'di-down')" {
+      must "derived-from-or-self(., 'di-up') or
+            derived-from-or-self(., 'di-down')" {
+        error-message
-        error-message "direction for fragmentation rules is up or down";
+          "direction for fragmentation rules are up or down.";
       }
-      type schc:direction-indicator-type;
       mandatory true;
       description
         "Should be up or down, bi directionnal is forbiden.";